 Our aim is simple: to promote industry-standard legal documentation in the UK so investors and entrepreneurs can focus on deal-specific matters.
 This will inevitably save both time and money and follows the precedent seen in the US.
-We encourage all parties to adopt these documents as the starting point for their investments, and we will seek to update them on an annual basis to ensure they continue to reflect market practice.
-Comments on the documents are welcome, and will be taken into account in the next review.
+We encourage all parties to adopt these documents as the starting point for their investments.

-The BVCA has published a revised version of its model Term Sheet, Subscription and Shareholders’ Agreement and Articles of Association together with an accounting briefing on the treatment of preferred shares (as either debt or equity in the company’s accounts).
-Firms will need to consult with their auditors before the articles are finalised if they want to ensure that preferred shares are treated as equity in the accounts of the company.
-We are now working on the drafting notes to support the suite of model documents.
+In October 2014, the BVCA published a revised version of its model Term Sheet, Subscription and Shareholders’ Agreement and Articles of Association together with an accounting briefing on the treatment of preferred shares (as either debt or equity in the company’s accounts).
+In September 2015, the Model Articles of Association were amended for changes to the Companies Act 2006 relating to the statutory requirements which applied to companies when undertaking share buy backs.

 These documents have been drafted for use on a Series A funding round.
 They envisage a significant investment being made in whole or in part by fund investors.
 They are not suitable for seed investment and further information to assist entrepreneurs in this area can be found in the drop down tab on the right.